emelc/UmbracoSetup/README.md

 Step 1:
 - Name: Gareth Wright
 - Email: ***email address goes here***
 - Password: use a complex password, as this is the main administrator for the CMS.
-Store this in Keepass.
+Please make sure you store this password into the Jaywing Development KeePass database.
 - ***Uncheck*** newsletter signup.
 - **IMPORTANT, DO NOT CLICK INSTALL, CLICK CUSTOMISE.**